lumostone/lumostone.github.io/content/en/posts/eth2-staking-with-k8s-prysm.md

 ### Roll Back the Release with Helm (Schema Changes)

-Take [Prysm v1.3.0 release for example](https://github.com/prysmaticlabs/prysm/releases/tag/v1.3.0) as an example.
+Take [Prysm v1.3.0 release](https://github.com/prysmaticlabs/prysm/releases/tag/v1.3.0) as an example.
 If you decide to roll back to v1.2.x after upgrading to v1.3.0, you’ll need to run a script first to reverse the database migration.
 If we use instructions in [Roll Back the Release with Helm](#roll-back-the-release-with-helm) directly, the pods will restart right after the version is changed by Helm and the client might not run due to the unmatched schema.

 Hence, we can take advantage of Kubernetes to help us temporarily scale down the pods and then to run the reverse migration script before rolling back.